mizanxali/mizanxali/README.md

 - 💻 I'm a MERN stack Web Developer and a beginner Android Developer
 - ⚛️ I’m currently learning Typescript
 - 🥅 2021 Goals: Get proficient at Data Structures and Algorithms and start Competitive Programming
-- ⚡ I love JavaScript, Cricket, Rap Music, and Game of Thrones, not necessarily in that order
+- ⚡ I love React JS, Cricket, Rap Music, and Game of Thrones, not necessarily in that order

 ### Connect with me: